Gumm2/quantization-project/README.md

 ## The Outlier Problem and Mitigation

 Symmetric max-based quantization faces significant precision loss when handling extreme outliers.
-Because signed INT4 offers only 15 discrete levels (-7 to 7), a single high-magnitude weight stretches the quantization step size (s).
-This causes sufficiently small non-zero weights to compress and round to zero.
+Because signed INT4 offers only 15 discrete levels (-7 to 7), a single high-magnitude weight can increase the scale factor for the entire tensor.
+Smaller nonzero weights are then mapped onto a coarser grid, causing more of them to round to zero.

-To mitigate this, this implementation partitions tensors into local blocks **(group quantization).** Assigning independent scale factors isolates outliers to their specific group, protecting the precision of the surrounding tensor.
+To mitigate this, this implementation partitions tensors into local blocks **(group quantization).** Assigning independent scale factors confines an outlier's effect to its group rather than allowing it to determine the scale of the full tensor.
 To isolate the effect of outliers from bit width alone, controlled synthetic experiments injected individual outliers of increasing magnitude while holding the quantization method and bit width fixed.

+The figure below compares INT4 quantization error across different group sizes as outlier magnitude increases.
+Smaller groups restrict each outlier to a smaller set of weights, while global quantization forces the entire tensor to share a single scale.

 ![Quantization error vs. group size](results/mse_vs_group_size.png)